kckarnige/BadTimeRevamped/readme.md

 Known Issues
 ------------
-- Using an outdated build of Bad Time Simulator [WILL NOT BE RESOLVED] (Latest commit as of writing, May 29, 2021: Commit 33)
+- Using an outdated build of Bad Time Simulator [WILL NOT BE RESOLVED]

 Version Info
 --------------------------------